 Train with top-tier technology experts.
 You will train with experts in bioinformatics, computational biology, mathematical modeling and synthetic biology including Dr. T. M. Murali, Dr. John Tyson and Dr. Jean Peccoud.

-During this 10-week summer program undergraduate students will participate in Virginia Tech.
-Dr. Murali will introduce network biology algorithms.
+During this 10-week summer program, Dr. Murali will introduce undergraduate students to network biology algorithms.
 Students will apply the techniques developed in this project to reconstruct yeast and human signaling pathways and learn how to post these networks to GraphSpace.
 Dr. John Tyson will teach the fundamentals of mathematical modeling.
 Students will be able to build upon the yeast models developed in his group and learn how to simulate them and make testable predictions, including the ones students tested earlier in the summer.

 Computationally-Driven Experimental Biology Summer Program Structure